Phnom Penh in 3 Days

 Bus to Siem Reap

-We make it back to Siem Reap despite the kamikaze driving, the dodgy clutch, a torrential downpour and multiple stops to pick up and drop off passengers.
+We make it back to Siem Reap, despite the kamikaze driving, the dodgy clutch, a torrential downpour and multiple stops to pick up and drop off passengers.
 It’s an intriguing combination of services; westerners pay in US dollars to be taken on a direct service from Phnom Penh to Siem Reap.
 But Cambodians flag the bus down and get on and off at will without tickets.
 I’m not sure if this is an official policy of making foreigners subsidise Cambodian travel, or a little sideline run by the crew.
 Either way, the eight additional stops mean we are 20 minutes late arriving in Siem Reap.
 This means that the final part of the journey is in the dark; a hair raising experience as there are no street lights and head lights are very much an optional extra.

 Phnom Penh